 |Ellen Willis, at home, in music|

-Willis's take on Weiser's take is predictably nuanced, and smart, moving between doubts about rock's so-called purity and the ways it was intellectually dull and excluded her, and and head-banging understanding that above all else rock should move us, literally, our of our blues.
-(Note Willis's pretty early use of the term "punk rock"—in The New Yorker!).
+Willis's take on Weiser's take is predictably nuanced, and smart, moving between doubts about rock's so-called purity and the ways it was intellectually dull and excluded her, and and head-banging understanding that above all else rock should move us, literally, out of our blues.
 "You get the idea," Willis wrote in her "Rock, Etc." column in the December 9, 1972, issue of The New Yorker.
 "We’re supposed to get back to the mythic crudity and crassness reputed to be at the heart of rock and roll before it was corrupted by meaning, sensitivity, taste, and the like."
+(Note btw Willis's pretty early use of the term "punk rock"—in The New Yorker!)

 The aestheticians of the backlash may overlap with the ﬁfties-R&B nuts we’ve always had with us, but in general they take the spirit rather than the sound of ﬁfties rock as their inspiration—particularly the Dionysiac illiteracy of Jerry Lee Lewis and Little Richard.
 Punk-rock has become the favored term endearment.
 I have mixed feelings about all this.
 For one thing, the blood-'n'-raunch-forever approach to rock tends to degenerate into a virility cult.
 Besides, having lived through the ﬁfties, I ﬁnd it impossible to romanticize them.
 In spite of rock and roll, they were dull, mean years—at least for middle-class high-school girls.
 For all the absurdities of the counter-culture, it was better than what we had before; there’s something to be said for a little cosmic awareness, provided it doesn’t get out of hand.
 And if it hadn't been for the Beatles (I wonder, did Rockin' Ron despise Buddy Holly for wearing suits and glasses and looking like a school teacher?) we might never have developed the ind of consciousness about our shared past that allows a rag like Flash to exist.